AistopGit/edk2-exynos5410/README.md

 Then, ./build.sh.

 This should make a boot.tar image to be flashed in ODIN, you may need to adjust.

+You can also take boot.img and flash it in TWRP.

 ## Porting this project to other Exynos SOCs